MdSikder/selenium_web_automation_framework/README.md

 # Web Automation Framework

-Here is a refined version of your sentence:

 This industry-standard web automation framework utilizes Selenium and pytest, encompassing the setup of project structure and the integration of various components, such as configuration files, logging, reporting, screenshot capture, data-driven testing (DDT), and utility functions.

 ## Project Structure